-Nicki Eyre had a varied career before founding Conduct Change, working in finance before moving into education and training roles with senior management experience in the public, private and charity sectors.
-During her career, she has experienced both opportunity and adversity, including her own experience of feeling bullied at work, and is able to bring this wealth of experience to her role as a consultant, coach, speaker and trainer.
+Nicki Eyre, Founder and Director of Conduct Change, has experienced both opportunity and adversity during her career, including her own experience of feeling bullied at work.
+She recognises the scale of the problem at both an organisational and individual level and is able to bring her wealth of experience to her role as a consultant, speaker and trainer.

 She founded Conduct Change as a result of her passion for working with individuals and businesses to prevent and resolve workplace bullying, with a mission to end workplace bullying through the development of meaningful prevention activities for organisations to ensure that everyone feels heard, valued and respected in the workplace.

-She also leads the work of the Conduct Change Foundation as they research and campaign for the implementation of effective routes to redress for individuals, both in terms of approach and legislation, as well as supporting individuals to move on when they are struggling emotionally.
+She also leads the work of the Stop Hurt at Work campaign as they research and campaign for the implementation of effective routes to redress for individuals, both in terms of approach and legislation, as well as supporting individuals to move on when they are struggling emotionally.

-She has spoken at events both in the UK and nationally through a range of media from events to podcasts to radio interviews, from keynote speaker to a panel member.
+She has spoken at events both in the UK and internationally through a range of media from events to podcasts; national radio interviews to BBC Ideas documentary; as keynote speaker and as a panel member.